davidyoung8906/calabash-android-demoapp/README.md

 =============================

-This project is intented to help you verify your Calabash-Android installation on a very simple apk.
+This project is intented to help the user verify your Calabash-Android installation on a very simple apk.

 We will assume that you already installed Calabash-Android.
 (Instructions are [here](https://github.com/calabash/calabash-android/))